 Workaholic: Season 5's Crystal.
 Unfortunately, she often took her work into her car...

 Worth It: Many of the graduates have left glad to have been on the show.
 Aaron said that other drivers learning from his story made his ordeal worth it.

 Your Other Left: Whenever contestants take a challenge together, this trope is on full display.

-During the 5th season all the drivers were put into the same limo together and had to take turns driving the limo backwards around a course.
+During Season 5 all the drivers were put into the same limo together and had to take turns driving the limo backwards around a course.
 Advice was shouted and this trope ensued.